 ★★★★ “self-effacingly directed by Christopher Haydon – makes this a a sharper critique of the price of servitude. […] a really pleasurable return to a terrific book.”
 The Mail on Sunday

 Christopher’s first independent short film, IN WONDERLAND, won the award for Best Drama at the Aesthetica Short Film Festival.
 It’s been funded by Film London and Southern Exposure Film Fund, and stars Louise Brealey and Arthur Darvill.
-Christopher also produced PASSAGES: A WINDRUSH CELEBRATION, which comprises of seven films for seven decades and will be shown at the Royal Court on April 13th.
+Christopher also produced PASSAGES: A WINDRUSH CELEBRATION, which comprises of seven films for seven decades, shown at the Royal Court.
 He has previously made a number of micro films: Devil in the Detail (Royal Court Theatre/Guardian), Taming of the Shrew, Two Gentlemen of Verona (Globe Theatre/BBC).

-Last year his European premiere production of ON THE EXHALE by Martin Zimmerman won a Fringe First for it’s run at the Traverse during the Edinburgh Festival.
-His production of TRYING IT ON by David Edgar is toured the UK with China Plate Theatre, including performances at the RSC in Stratford and the Royal Court.
+His European premiere production of ON THE EXHALE by Martin Zimmerman won a Fringe First for its run at the Traverse during the Edinburgh Festival.

 Christopher was formerly Artistic Director at the Gate Theatre, where his credits include: DIARY OF A MADMAN (also Traverse Theatre), THE IPHIGENIA QUARTET, THE CHRISTIANS (also Traverse Theatre, winner: Fringe First), GROUNDED (Traverse Theatre, Studio Theatre Washington DC, national and international tour; winner: Fringe First, Best Production – Off West End Awards) IMAGE OF AN UNKNOWN YOUNG WOMAN (winner: Best Production, Off West End Awards), THE EDGE OF OUR BODIES, TROJAN WOMEN, PURPLE HEART, THE PROPHET, WITTENBURG.